 The reasons I started this blog also include:

 1. I forget, I forget: I have found that I forget many things over time.
 This is a historic record for me of some of my thoughts.

-2. To crystalize thoughts: sometimes I believe to have a good idea, but when I try to write it down it does not always hold up to scrutiny.
+2. To crystalize thoughts: sometimes I think I have a good idea, but when I try to write it down it does not always hold up to scrutiny.

 3. To get feedback from other people and get closer to the truth.

 I am of Dutch origin, but have lived outside of the Netherlands for quite a while.
-My main interests include science, economics, technology, social behaviour of people and (long term) trends.
+My main interests include science, economics, technology, social behavior of people and (long term) trends.

 Hope we can work together!